jfcloutier/karma_agency/notes/apperception.md

 Construct the sensory/action sequence of states (from the cognition actor's experience)
     Given a set time limit
         Construct the apperception task
-            Generate a template
+            Choose next template
-                Find a working theory
+                Search for a working theory
                 Retain the highest rated theory found

 ## Constructing an apperception task